japila-books/spark-sql-internals/docs/physical-operators/DataSourceScanExec.md

 simpleString: String
 ----

-NOTE: `simpleString` is part of link:spark-sql-catalyst-QueryPlan.adoc#simpleString[QueryPlan Contract] to give the simple text description of a `TreeNode` in a query plan tree.
+NOTE: `simpleString` is part of link:catalyst/QueryPlan.md#simpleString[QueryPlan Contract] to give the simple text description of a `TreeNode` in a query plan tree.

 `simpleString` creates a text representation of every key-value entry in the <<metadata, metadata>>...FIXME